Centenary Job Opportunities

 Centenary recognizes that diversity is essential to its goal of providing an educational environment where students explore the unfamiliar, invent new approaches to understanding, and connect their work and lives to the world at large.
 We thus welcome applicants who would add to the College’s diversity of ideas, beliefs, experiences, and cultural backgrounds.
 EOE.

-The Biology Department and Neurosicene program at Centenary College of Louisiana invites applications for a tenure track position at the assistant professor level in the Biology Department beginning August 2024.
-We are considering applications from a broad range of areas including cell biology, genetics, physiology, neuroscience, etc. Applicants must have a terminal degree in Biology or a related field, demonstrated strength or a commitment to excellence in teaching, and a willingness to mentor undergraduate students in research.
-We seek candidates whose research, teaching and/or service has prepared them to contribute to our commitment to engagement and inclusion of culturally diverse audiences in higher education, and particularly in the field of Biology and/or Neuroscience.
+Centenary College of Louisiana invites applications for a tenure-track position at the assistant professor level in the Department of Mathematics beginning August 2024.
+We are considering applications from all areas of mathematics, both pure and applied.
+Applicants must have a terminal degree in mathematics or a related field, demonstrated strength or a commitment to excellence in teaching, and a willingness to mentor undergraduate students in research.
+We seek candidates whose research, teaching and/or service has prepared them to contribute to our commitment to engagement and inclusion of culturally diverse audiences in higher education, and particularly in STEM.

 Centenary College of Louisiana is a selective, residential, national liberal arts college.
 Centenary’s beautiful campus in Shreveport’s Highland neighborhood is home to a community of faculty, staff, and students who encourage each other to think critically, care deeply, and achieve more.
 Centenary is Louisiana’s only U.S. News & World Report Top National Liberal Arts College and is ranked as one of Princeton Review’s “Best 388 Colleges.”
 The College is located in the Shreveport-Bossier City metroplex in NW Louisiana which boasts a rich cultural heritage and easy access to other major cities in the South.